yasserfarouk/anl/docs/faq.rst

 For example, if you want to run a simulation to test your agent. *DO NOT USE SOMETHING LIKE THIS*::

-    w = anl2021World(....)
-    w.run()
+    anl2024_tournament(....)

 But something like this::

     def main():
-        w = anl2021World(...)
-        w.run()
+        anl2024_tournament(....)

     if __name__ == "__main__":
         main()

 This way, importing your module will not run the world simulation.

-I ran a simulation using "anl run2022" command.
+I ran a simulation using "anl tournament2024" command.
 Where are my log files?
 ------------------------------------------------------------------------

-If you did not pass a log location through "--log", you will find the log files at *~/negmas/logs/anl/anl2022/[date-time-uuid]*
+If you did not pass "--no-log", you will find the log files at *~/negmas/anl2024/[date-time-uuid]*

 I implement my agent using multiple files.
 How should I import them?